 Translations of the draft rules:

-While previous regulations set by the Cyberspace Administration of China (CAC) were primarily concerned with harmful outcomes that posed a threat to national security, the latest draft regulation takes it a step further.
+While previous regulations set by the Cyberspace Administration of China (CAC) were primarily concerned with harmful outcomes that posed a threat to national security, the latest regulation takes it a step further.
 It requires models to be both accurate and truthful, aligned with a specific perspective (reflect Socialist Core Values), and refrain from discriminatory practices based on factors such as race, religion, and gender.
 Moreover, the document introduces explicit limitations on how these models should be developed, which requires addressing challenges in AI such as hallucination, alignment, and bias that currently do not have reliable solutions.

-Nevertheless, the Chinese government wants to promote the development of native innovation with generative AI and aims for widespread implementation.
+The Chinese government wants to promote the development of native innovation with generative AI and aims for widespread implementation.
 It is also open to global collaboration in foundational technologies, including AI algorithms and frameworks.
 Additionally, it advocates for the utilization of reliable and secure software, tools, computing resources, and data.